-For some people, an ideal therapy experience doesn’t necessarily mean consulting a professional, answering questions that’ll help them determine what’s wrong, and listening to another person advise them on how to work through their struggles.
-Therapy can also involve a more humanistic approach, where your therapist merely guides your journey of self-discovery and supports you in finding the answers you’ve been seeking.
+For some people, an ideal therapeutic approach doesn’t necessarily mean consulting a professional, answering questions that’ll help them determine what’s wrong, and listening to another person advise them on how to work through their struggles.
+The therapeutic process can also involve a more humanistic approach, where your therapist merely guides your journey of self-discovery and supports you in finding the answers you’ve been seeking.
 After all, you’re the expert on your own life.

-This type of psychotherapy is known as client centered therapy, and it focuses on maximizing your ability to find your own solutions with the right amount of support.
-If you are looking for an effective humanistic therapy method to help support your mental health, this type of counseling is an excellent place to start.
+This type of psychotherapy is known as client-centered therapy, and it focuses on maximizing your ability to find your own solutions with the right amount of support.
+If you are looking for an effective humanistic therapy method to help support your mental health, this type of person-centered approach is an excellent place to start.

 What Is Client Centered Therapy?